mever-team/sidbench/README.md

-# Synthetic Image Detection Benchmark
+# SIDBench: A Synthetic Image Detection Benchmark

 This project is a framework for benchmarking several state-of-the-art synthetic image detection models.